Elico-Corp/odoo-docker/README.md

         environment:
           - ODOO_DB_USER=odoo
         network_mode: bridge

+Once this file is created, simply move to the corresponding folder and run the following command to start Odoo:

+    $ docker-compose up

 **Note 1:** With this configuration, Odoo will be accessible at the following URL *only* from the local host: <http://127.0.0.1:8069>